- Jeff Reinland

 Career Coaching Highlights

-25 seasons at WWCC: 411W – 278L
+28 seasons at WWCC: 450W – 311L

-13 NWAC Tournament Appearances
+17 NWAC Tournament Appearances

 Coach Jeff Reinland came to Walla Walla Community College as the Head Men’s Basketball Coach in 1993 after spending eight seasons as a head coach at the high school level.
 Prior to his stint at Walla Walla Community College Coach Reinland spent four years as the head coach at Cascade High School in Leavenworth, WA where he turned around a struggling program and guided Cascade to the schools’ first ever state tournament appearance in the 1988-89 season.
 In 1989 Coach Reinland moved on to Kelso High School in Kelso, WA where he took over a program that had not seen a winning season in seventeen years.
 Four years later he led the Highlanders to a District Championship and a 4A State Tournament birth, culminating the 1992-93 season with a 21-4 record.
 At the conclusion of the 1992-93 season Coach Reinland was named the Greater St. Helens League Coach of the Year, as well as the Southwestern Washington Media Outlets Coach of the Year.

 In the 1993-94 season Coach Reinland was named the Head Men’s Basketball Coach at Walla Walla Community College, and unlike his previous two positions, the Walla Walla Community College program did not need to be reestablished.
-The tradition for success had already been established under the leadership of former outstanding Walla Walla Community College coaches Don Parker, the late Jim Schele, Art Wilmore, and Steve Irons.
+The tradition for success had already been established under the leadership of former outstanding Walla Walla Community College coaches Don Parker, the late Jim Scheele, Art Wilmore, and Steve Irons.
 Each of these four Walla Walla Community College coaching personalities enjoyed outstanding success during their tenures at the helm of the Warrior Men’s Basketball Program, and Coach Reinland was no stranger to this success.
 During the 1980-82 seasons Coach Reinland played at Walla Walla Community College under then head coach Art Wilmore, and the 1981-82 team played for the NWAC Championship but fell short to a talented Tacoma Community College team.
 Needless to say Coach Reinland knew first-hand the tradition of excellence that has consistently been a part Walla Walla Community College Men’s Basketball.

 Since Reinland’s return to WWCC as the Head Men’s Basketball Coach in 1993 twenty-eight seasons have gone by, as he is now entering his 29th year as the Warriors head coach.
 This 29 year stint is the longest of any Head Men’s Basketball Coach in WWCC history.
 Coach Reinland’s twenty-nine year career at the Men’s Basketball helm has seen many highlights.
 His 450 wins ranks as the highest of any men’s basketball coach in school history, and in his twenty-eight seasons as the Warriors’ head coach his teams have qualified for the NWAC Tournament sixteen times.
-Reinland’s WWCC teams have reached the NWAC Tournament’s Final Four three times, and his teams have placed in the NWAC Tournament seven times.
-Reinland’s Warriors won the East Region titles in 2006-07, 2009-2010, and 2017-18 in all of those seasons he was named East Region Coach of the Year.
-In 2016-17, Jeff’s team took home the NWAC Championship Trophy, and East Region and NWAC Coaches of the year.
+Reinland’s WWCC teams have reached the NWAC Tournament’s Final Four six times, and his teams have placed in the NWAC Tournament Elite 8 or better eleven times.
+Reinland’s Warriors won the East Region titles in 2006-07, 2009-2010, and 2017-18, and in all of those seasons he was named East Region Coach of the Year.
+In 2016-17, Coach Reinland’s team took home the NWAC Championship Trophy, and East Region and NWAC Coaches of the year.
 His 2006-2007 team’s regular season record of 23-4 is the best regular season overall record in WWCC Men’s Basketball school history, and that team’s final record of 25-6 is the second best of all time in Men’s Basketball at the school as well.
 In 2018-19 Coach Reinland’s Warriors returned to the NWAC Championship game, bringing home the NWAC Runner-Up Trophy as his team lost to North Idaho College in the final.
-Since Reinland has taken over the Warrior Men’s Basketball Program he has seen forty-four of his players go on to play at the four-year level.
+Since Reinland has taken over the Warrior Men’s Basketball Program he has seen fify-four of his players go on to play at the four-year level.
 Coach Reinland is currently entering his thirty-seventh season as a Head Men’s Basketball Coach overall; twenty-nine years at Walla Walla Community College and eight years at the high school level prior to coming to Walla Walla.